 However, you may find co-op work term opportunities that are, or become, eight months long.
 Co-op work terms that are eight months long are counted as two co-op work terms.

 There is also the possibility to complete a parallel co-op work terms, where you work part-time for eight months while enrolled in a few courses.
 Please contact the co-op program office for more details regarding parallel co-op work terms.

 Job searching can be a daunting task whether it's your first job or you've already had a career and are on to your second (or third).

-As a UNBC Co-op student, you will have exclusive access to UNBC Co-op job board with opportunities specifically for co-op students.
+As a UNBC Co-op student, you will have exclusive access to the UNBC Co-op Student Job Board, located on your myunbc.unbc.ca, with opportunities specifically for co-op students.

 However, seeing as though job searching is a job all on its own, you are also encouraged to look for positions on the UNBC Career Centre’s job board, other job boards (e.g., provincial or federal government websites, job search websites, etc.), or through your own contacts and networks.

 As a UNBC Co-op student, you will be applying to jobs directly and partaking in employers’ hiring processes.
 As such, the UNBC Co-op office is not responsible for students’ securing work terms.
 However, it is the office’s responsibility to build a network of employers and obtain varied, quality, co-op work term opportunities for students to apply on, and with the program’s workshops and training, be successful in securing!